graxytv/SoE-Companion-App/README.md

 The app is designed for players who want all their progress in one place!

+The app started as a small way for me to track some item drops and turned into a larger project.

+PSA: This app is best used on a fresh start!
+You will need to delete your pd2_shared.stash file found in your save folder to delete account stats data.
+If you don't, you will have previous data bleeding into a new run.
+Just deleting your character files WILL NOT delete account data.
+THIS WILL DELETE YOUR STASH!

+If you do not care about tracking achievements, you can disable them and not worry about deleting your pd2_shared.stash file.

+SoE Companion does not work with Plugy and currently doesn't not fully support damnation mode.
+Everything will work in damnation mode, but you won't be able to complete some achievements.

 [Download the latest release](https://github.com/graxytv/SoE-Companion-App/releases/latest)

 ![SoE Companion Home](docs/screenshots/home.png)